rehlingera/liri-node-app/README.md

     * `concert-this`: This will take a band or musician name and perform a search of 20 upcoming tour dates and locations.
 If the band is not currently touring, the app will return "Sorry, no concert results for this band!"

     ![Step 3 B](https://github.com/rehlingera/liri-node-app/blob/master/assets/Step3b.PNG "Step 3 B")
-    * `spotify-this-song`: This command will take a song name, search for it on Spotify and return up to 20 results, along with the corresponding artists, the album and a link to a preview (if available).
+    * `spotify-this-song`: This command will take a song name, search for it on Spotify and return up to 20 results, along with the corresponding artists, the album and a link to a preview, if available.
+If there is no preview available, Liri Bot will return "null" instead of a URL.

     ![Step 3 C](https://github.com/rehlingera/liri-node-app/blob/master/assets/Step3c.PNG "Step 3 C")
     * `movie-this`: This command will take a movie title and search the Open Movie Database, returning the most relevant result.